Small Group Expedition - Fly In/Fly Out

 - We can arrange extra hotel nights for an extra cost.

-- Gratuities for the ship’s crew.
-Tipping is, of course, discretionary, however we suggest budgeting $10-$15 per participant per day for January 29 to February 11 aboard the Hans Hansson ($140-$210 total per participant).
+- Gratuities – tipping is always discretionary.
+However, we suggest budgeting $15 to $20 per participant per day for January 3 to January 16 aboard the Hans Hansson ($210 to $280 total per participant).

-- Items of a personal nature such as laundry, fax/phone/email charges, medical costs or hospitalization, room service, etc. If you have special dietary needs, please indicate them on your Reservation Form.
+- Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, etc. If you have special dietary needs, please indicate them on your Reservation Form.

 Antarctica has a cold, dry, sometimes windy climate even in the summer.
 Normal summer temperatures are 25 to 40°F on the Peninsula, known as the ‘Banana Belt’.
 Penetrating cold is not usually a problem.
-Wind chill and wetness while riding in Zodiacs are the primary conditions to insulate against.
-It is also possible to get wet weather, but often it is with wind, so an umbrella is not usually practical.
-Waterproof gloves, warm cap, layers of light, loose, warm clothing, water-repellent outer garments, and sunscreen are necessary.
+Wind chill and wetness while riding in Zodiacs are the primary conditions to consider.
+It is possible to get wet weather, but often it is with wind, so an umbrella is not practical.
+Waterproof gloves, warm cap, layers of light, warm clothing, water-repellent outer garments, and sunscreen are necessary.

-In Punta Arenas in January and February, the average temperature is 46°F and it can be very windy.
-Weather can change quickly in this region and it is not unusual to have three seasons in one day with rain, hail, and accompanying wind, so be prepared.
+In Punta Arenas in December, the average temperatures range from nighttime lows of about 37°F (3°C) to daytime highs of about 51°F (11°C).
+Weather can change quickly in this region and it is not unusual to have three seasons in one day with rain, hail, and accompanying wind, so come prepared.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights we book for you: The charter flights between Punta Arenas, Chile and King George Island, South Shetland Islands.
-The cost of this round-trip booking is included in the tour cost.
+Flights we book for you: The round-trip flights between Punta Arenas, Chile and King George Island, South Shetland Islands are included in the trip cost.